Five Pathways for Leadership Development at the Chapter Level

 Two - Actively participate on the chapter council

 a.
 Your Governor would like the chapter council to represent a wide array of geographic, ethnic, gender, subspecialty, training, and practice differences.
-Different levels of membership (Associates, students, young physicians, etc.) should also be represented.
+Different levels of membership (Resident/Fellow Members, students, early career physicians, etc.) should also be represented.
 Offer to represent one of these groups.

 b.
 If your council is elected by the members, find out when the next election will be held and volunteer to have your name placed on the ballot, or offer to serve on the nominations committee.